ldangelo/blog/content/post/iterative-prompt-development/index.md

 ### Starting Simple: An Example

 For instance, in a recent project, I began by clearly defining the business requirements.
-Here's how the initial prompt looked: "Create a system that integrates with external APIs to achieve X." As you can see, it's quite basic, but it's a starting point.
+Here's how the initial prompt looked: "Create a system that integrates with external APIs or loan verification."
+As you can see, it's quite basic, but it's a starting point.
+I added references to the external API documentation.

-In a recent project, I began by clearly defining the business requirements, incorporating references to external APIs, and establishing success criteria.
-I then engaged Claude to generate component and class diagrams based on this foundational information.

 ### Visualizing the Process